-Last year, Scotland was voted ‘the most beautiful country in the world’ by Rough Guide.
+Back in 2017, Scotland was voted ‘the most beautiful country in the world’ by Rough Guide.
 And it only takes a trip back to the wild coast of Skye to see why.
 Tinhouse is a uniquely Scottish cottage on the cliffs of the island, overlooking the dramatic seascape of the North Atlantic.
 But don’t worry about getting caught in the squall and spray; despite looking less-than-solid, Tinhouse is an ideal weatherproof getaway.

 Finished with the highest quality furnishings and fittings, the house was built and designed by its owners — and features an open plan living, dining, and kitchen space complete with a panoramic window.
 The bedroom also features a cathedral ceiling, super king-size bed and a wood-burning stove keeps things toasty and bathed in a sunset glow.
 Did we mention the sunsets?
-From here, you’ll see some of the best in Scotland.
+Because, from here, you’ll see some of the best in Scotland.

 Number Nine is ideal for any adventurers